hasura/graphql-engine/manual/custom-microservices/develop-custom-services/index.rst

 Once the hasura cli is installed, you can get started with your favourite framework by using the quickstart command.

-Let's start with a [ python-flask quickstart ](https://hasura.io/hub-detail/hasura/hello-python-flask).
+Let's start with a `python-flask quickstart <https://hasura.io/hub/project/hasura/hello-python-flask>`_.
 This quickstart project comes with the following by default:

 1. A basic Hasura project

-2. Two tables `article` and `author` with some dummy data
+2. Two tables ``article`` and ``author`` with some dummy data

-3. A basic flask app which runs at the `app` subdomain which fetches a list of articles available at the 'get_articles' endpoint.
+3. A basic flask app which runs at the ``app`` subdomain which fetches a list of articles available at the */get_articles* endpoint.

 .. code:: bash

     $ hasura quickstart hello-python-flask

 This command will do the following:

-1. Creates a new folder in the current working directory called ``hello-python-flask`` (So make sure there isn't a folder with that name already)
+1. Create a Hasura free-trial cluster

+2. Clone the ``hello-python-flask`` project from the Hasura Hub

-2. Creates a new free hasura cluster for you and sets that cluster as the default cluster for this project.
+3. Add the above created cluster to the project and set it as the default cluster

-3. Initializes ``hello-python-flask`` as a git repository and adds the necessary git remotes for deploying to your Hasura cluster.
+4. Initialize a git repo inside the project directory

+5. Add you SSH key to the cluster

 Getting cluster infromation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^